 Would there be a Q&A?
 If there is one, will the Q&A take place during or after the talk?

 If it's not clear, you may want to ask the committee about it.

-In my case, each lightning talk speaker got 10 minutes with no Q&A. So, I prepared an 8 minutes talk and gave myself 2 minutes buffer time just in case anything happened.
+In my case, each lightning talk speaker got 10 minutes without Q&A. So, I prepared an 8 minutes talk and gave myself 2 minutes of buffer time just in case anything happened.

 You know what?
-Even people who give talks for many years can feel anxious.
+Even people who have given talks for many years can feel anxious.
 And that's the reason why you want to rehearse.